orsinium/notes/notes-en/python-packaging.md

 [Poetry](https://github.com/sdispater/poetry) -- beautiful alternative to setuptools and pip.
 You should place all package info and all requirements into [pyproject.toml](https://poetry.eustace.io/docs/pyproject/).
 It's all.
 Beautiful.
 But poetry have some problems:

 1. It's not compatible with setuptools.
 As result, your users can't install your project without poetry.
 Everybody have setuptools, but many users doesn't know about poetry.
 You can use it for your internal projects, but poetry can't install dependencies from file or repository without `pyproject.toml` generating.
-Yeah, if you fork aand improve some project, you must make [sdist](https://docs.python.org/3/distutils/sourcedist.html) for any changes and bump version for all projects that depend on it.
+Yeah, if you fork and improve some project, you must make [sdist](https://docs.python.org/3/distutils/sourcedist.html) for any changes and bump version for all projects that depend on it.
 Or manually convert project's `setup.py` to `pyproject.toml`.
 2. Poetry [doesn't manage your virtual environment](https://poetry.eustace.io/docs/basic-usage/#poetry-and-virtualenvs) and python version.
 Pipenv as opposed to poetry always create virtual environment for project and [can choose right python version](https://docs.pipenv.org/advanced/#automatic-python-installation).
 3. Poetry use [version specifiers](https://poetry.eustace.io/docs/versions/#version-constraints) incompatible with [PEP-440](https://www.python.org/dev/peps/pep-0440/#version-specifiers).
 This make me sad.